MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="pattern"></a>Muster

-drei Buchstaben (Groß-/Kleinschreibung nicht beachtet), gefolgt von sechs Ziffern
+Drei Buchstaben (groß-/klein geschrieben) gefolgt von sechs Ziffern

 ### <a name="checksum"></a>Prüfsumme